da-x/crumb/README.txt

 For testing it, I've added a demo project named 'arena1'.

-The 'arena1' test program depends on 3 .o files, two of them take noticble time to compiler.
-The other depends on a header and then indirectly depends on an auto-generated header that is generated using a python script.
+The 'arena1' test program depends on 3 .o files, two of them take noticble time to compile.
+The other depend on a C header and then indirectly depends on an auto-generated header that is generated using a python script.
 The python script also implicitly depends on an extra local Python module import, and on a local text file.